 You’re ready for a great day at the water park.
 Maybe you like the speed of the giant water slide, or perhaps you’d rather grab a tube and float down the lazy river.
 These activities are fun and exciting, but they can also be dangerous.

-- Get a locker unless you’re with an adult who can keep an eye on your personal things, such as your wallet or watch.
-Think about leaving your valuables at home.
+- Get a locker unless you’re with an adult who can keep an eye on your personal things, such as your wallet, jewelry, or watch.
+Think about leaving your valuables such as jewelry at home.
 Even though there may be a fee to rent a locker, you’ll feel better knowing that your valuables are safe.

 - Take a shower before and after you go on the water rides.
 Lots of people go to the water park, which means germs are naturally going to be around.

 - Wear water shoes.
 Water shoes are made of rubber and look like sneakers but they’re meant to be worn in the water.
 If it’s really hot, your feet won’t feel like they’re on fire while you’re walking around the park, plus you’re less likely to slip and fall.

 - Sunscreen is required gear when you’re at a water park whether it’s sunny or cloudy.
 Wear the waterproof kind (30 SPF), and remember to reapply it every 2 hours.
 Be careful not to get it near your eyes, and don’t forget sunglasses.

 - Take time out to eat and drink plenty of fluids, and use the restroom.

 - Get out of the water and into dry clothes if you are chilled or shivering.

 - Get out of the sun and drink fluids if you are feeling weak or dizzy.
 If you feel confused or feel like you have to throw up, ask for help right away.